23carnies/KLPPortfolio2021V3/src/content/lightningTalks/reactStorybook/index.md

 alt: ''
 video: 'https://www.youtube.com/embed/lZVY2uoSjT8'
 ---
-Short explanation of React Storybook and its use in creating a gallery for the t.ux design library.
+Short explanation of Storybook and its use in creating a gallery for the t.ux design library.